dborchard/tiny-db/docs/architecture.md

 We will be developing TinyDB in a modular structure with the below architecture.

 **Tiny DB**: This will be the parent project embedding all the subsequent modules.
-This will be the final executable deliverable that we will run to see the DavisBase in action.
+This will be the final executable deliverable that we will run to see the TinyDB in action.
 This module can also support JDBC if time permits.

 **Query Front End**: This layer is going to parse SQL, Tokenize the inputs, and sends it to